 Author has written 1 story for Chuck.

-04/28/14 ANNOUNCEMENT: After much time in the lab, I have started publishing chapters of a CHUCK story titled 'Becoming' that follows the Agent known as Sarah Walker through the events of canon.
+You’re probably here because I am in the protracted process of writing a lengthy CHUCK story titled 'Becoming' that follows the Agent known as Sarah Walker through the events of canon.
 It tries to understand her thoughts and motivations under the assumption of a dark past often only alluded to in canon.
 There are also some changes to canon and scenes in the spaces canon does not occupy.
-I will try to update it every two weeks (-ish) and readers should be prepared for extremely long (easily 10K) installments of one or more chapters.
-If all goes to plan, it will be ongoing for quite a while.
+I cannot predict the update schedule as I write out of order but post chronologically.
+This sounds efficient but I end up futzing with what we previously written, so its not.
+I am currently setting the stage for tackling Season 2 and the story was originally conceived as a post-finale story so it may be ongoing for quite a while.
 Check it out if you are so inclined!

 'Becoming' Reading Guide / Table of Contents